sskorol/test-data-supplier/README.md

 Check **io.github.sskorol.testcases** package for more examples.

-### JSON and CSV processors
+### JSON, CSV and YAML processors

-Since 1.6.0 version test data supplier supports JSON and CSV data retrieval.
+Test data supplier supports JSON, CSV and YML data retrieval.
 Assuming you have the following resources:

 ```csv
 username,password